ElectricNightOwl/ArmSwinger/README.md

 Only if a prevention method is enabled.
 Minimum distance in world units that the player must travel to trigger another saved rewind position.

 The measured distance traveled is a sum of the X and Z coordinate change of the player headset, but not Y.

+Note that climb/fall/wall walk checks are only done every rewindMinDistanceChangeToSavePosition world units (so angle checks and rewind saves are sync'd).
+This method ensures that players will get (mostly) identical results when crossing a given plane regardless of their speed and FPS.
+Also improves performance by not firing the side ray and doing all the math every frame, or when the player is standing still.

 Affected by [Scale World Units To Camera Rig Scale](#scale-world-units-to-camera-rig-scale).